For the latest COVID-19 updates, information by Local Government Areas and postcodes, visit the DHHS Victorian Coronavirus COVID-19 data page.

 After you report, you will receive text messages from the Department of Health.

-Immediately isolate for 7 days from the day you took the rapid antigen test.
+Immediately isolate from the day you took the rapid antigen test.
+The length of time you have to isolate depends on your symptoms and where you work.

-Follow your Checklist and tell your contacts you have COVID-19:
+Follow your Checklist to see how long you should isolate and remember and tell your contacts, workplace and education contacts you have COVID-19.

 If you are still waiting on the result of a PCR test but you tested positive on a rapid antigen test, you are now a case and you must report your rapid antigen test.